-Ear mites in cats are a common occurrence in the United States.
+Ear mites in cats are nasty little creatures and a common occurrence in the United States.

 An ear mite infestation can be unpleasant for your cat, and, at the very least, inconvenient for you.

 It can also be a little scary, being that the ear is first, a way into the body, and second, so close to the brain and the eyes.

 Ear mites are tiny crab like parasites that usually live in and around a cat's ears.

 They often live on the cat's head, however, and can live on other parts of the body or in the environment.

 If left untreated, your cat may develop bacterial and yeast infections.
 In extreme cases, they can cause a rupture of the ear drum, and may lead to seizures and deafness.